Regulation

 3. Automate the process

-Manual reviews for 100+ roles are not scalable and are prone to errors.
+Manual review across 100+ roles is not scalable and is prone to errors.
 Automated screening with audit-proof documentation is mandatory.

 4. Ongoing monitoring

 At least monthly: sanctions list matching, PEP status, adverse media.
-Escalate immediately to Compliance if anything is flagged.
+If anything stands out, escalate immediately to Compliance.

 Every review with timestamp, source, and result.
 Retention period: at least 5 years.

-Indicium covers all review areas under § 25c KWG and general reliability screening:
+Indicium covers all review areas of § 25c KWG and general reliability checks:

 • Identity, qualifications, references